enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 on S3.
 In the next module you will learn how to configure active/active using Route53.

 Module 3: [Configure Active-Active Route53](../3_Route53/README.md)

+Second CDK
+The endpoint should be updated in the Fargate to point the replica in Singapore region.

+aws rds describe-db-instances \ --db-instance-identifier <sample-instance> \
+--region <region2> | grep Endpoint